averykhoo/http-over-file-transfer/README.md

   * assume the folder is shared among multiple tenants
   * only ways to organize data are by subfolder and filename
   * optionally write multiple sub-files or add error correction
-  * compression should be handled here
+  * compression should be handled here? just write into a gzipfile?
 * layer 1 - reliable secure message log replication
   * bounded message size, maybe up to 100mb
   * signed and encrypted